-A diagnosis of JPS is assumed if a person’s symptoms and family history fits 1 of the 3 categories listed above.
+A diagnosis of JPS is made if a person’s symptoms and family history fits any of the 3 categories listed above.
 People who have JPS can have a blood test to look for a mutation in the BMPR1A gene or the SMAD4 gene.
 If a specific gene mutation is found, other family members may be diagnosed with JPS if they are tested and have the same gene mutation.

 What are the estimated cancer risks associated with JPS?

 People with JPS are considered to be at an increased risk for colorectal, stomach, small intestine, and pancreatic cancers.
-The overall estimated cancer risk associated with JPS is 9% to 50%, but the risks for each specific type of cancer have not been determined.
+The overall estimated cancer risk associated with JPS is between 9% to 50%, but the risks for each specific type of cancer have not been determined.